omics-datascience/Benchmarks-GGCA-vs-WGCNA/Readme.md

 - For WGCNA: The R function called '*proc.time()*'.
 - For GGCA: The '*Instant::now()*' function from the Rust library called 'std::time::Instant'.

-## Run Benchmarck

-Use the following commands to run the benchmarks.
-Remember to change <datasets_folder> and <results_folder> in the commands to the respective **datasets** and **results** folders created previously.

-Use `docker container run --rm -v <datasets_folder>:datasets -v <results_folder>:results ggca-vs-wgcna:latest benchmark-by-size` to run benchmarks using different sizes on the datasets.

-Use `docker container run --rm -v <datasets_folder>:datasets -v <results_folder>:results ggca-vs-wgcna:latest benchmark-by-combinations` to run benchmarks using different numbers of combinations on the datasets.

-IMPORTANT: These tests are going to take a long time!

 ## Results